Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/delete.md

 Automatically deletes the catalog entries in the "X" phase (done) for the corresponding IDF.

-If the user specifies end- of- transfer procedures (EXECSF and EXECRF parameters of CFTPARM), the catalog entries are only deleted after these procedures are executed.
+If the user specifies end-of-transfer procedures (EXECSF and EXECRF parameters of CFTPARM), the catalog entries are only deleted after these procedures are executed.